sweng-epfl/public/exercises/devtools/solutions/quiz.md

 - [x] Proof techniques can verify programs with respect to low-level properties (such as division by zero)
 - [x] Proof techniques can verify higher-level properties (so called functional properties)

 > Roughly speaking, each path through the code corresponds to one possible behavior; one test exercises exactly one path; given that there are exponentially many paths through the code, it's hard to write tests for all of them.
-As seen in the case of Astree, proof techniques can be employed for low-level properties; as seen in the case of seL4, proof techniques can be employed for functional properties too, as long as they are formally specified.

-For sel4, how did the overall effort involved in proving corectness compare to the effort of writing the actual code of the kernel?

-- [ ] Roughly the same effort
-- [ ] Writing the code took 10x more effort than generating the proof
-- [ ] Generating the proof took 10x more effort than writing the code
-- [x] Generating the proof took 100x more effort than writing the code

-> Generating the proof took 100x the time it too to write the code.
-Proving the correctness of code is difficult and time-consuming.
-See the video at 13:18.

 Is it possible to have a program with an infinite number of paths?